Data Harm Record (Updated)

 When your personal information gets used against you

 Concerns have been raised about how credit card companies are using personal details like where someone shops or whether or not they have paid for marriage counselling to set rates and limits.
 This has been called ‘personalization’, or ‘behavioural analysis’ or ‘behavioural scoring’ and refers to companies tailoring things to people based on what is known about them.
 Croll notes that American Express used purchase history to adjust credit limits based on where customers shopped.
 Croll as well as Hurley and Adebayo , describe the case of one man who found his credit rating reduced from $10,800 to $3,800 in 2008 because American Express determined that ‘other customers who ha[d] used their card at establishments where [he] recently shopped have a poor repayment history with American Express’.
-This event, in 2008, was an early big data example of ‘creditworthiness by association’ and is linked to ongoing practices of determining value or trustworthiness by drawing on big data to make predictions about people.
+This event, in 2008, was an early example of ‘creditworthiness by association’ and is linked to ongoing practices of determining value or trustworthiness by drawing on ‘big data’ to make predictions about people.

 Discrimination – skin colour, ethnicity, class or religion

 There are new start-up companies that make use of a range of ‘alternative’ data points to make predictions about consumers and provide people with credit scores.
-In addition, traditional credit scoring agencies are making use of big data to develop profiles.
+In addition, traditional credit scoring agencies are making use of data and machine learning to develop profiles.
 While the argument is that these tools could open up the potential for some not served by traditional credit scoring systems to receive credit, there are a range of concerns about how algorithmic scoring may discriminate.
 For example, a consumer’s purchase history could be used, intentionally or unintentionally, as a proxy for ethnicity or religion.
 If an algorithmic system ends up penalizing one group more than others it may be hard to figure this out given the access issues, opacity and complexity of algorithmic processes.
-While there are laws in place for people to review conventional credit scores, there are not yet measures in place for people to interrogate new big data generated scores.
+While there are laws in place for people to review conventional credit scores, there are not yet measures in place for people to interrogate new generated scores.

 In relation to all of these examples, researchers have raised concerns about how new data driven processes reproduce illegal redlining practices.
 Historically, redlining was used to discriminate against certain groups of people by denying some groups access, or more expensive access, to housing or insurance.
 This was often done by ‘redlining’ certain communities.
 The issue is that where someone lives is often associated with ethnicity and class.
 In this way location facilitates racism and inequality.
-Critics are concerned about how new big data tools can be used to ‘redline’ given the amount of detail that can be determined about us through our data.
+Critics are concerned about how new automated and predictive data tools can be used to ‘redline’ given the amount of detail that can be determined about us through our data.
 Previous research has demonstrated the potential to accurately determine our age, gender, sexuality, ethnicity, religion and political views through the data that can be collected and combined about us.

 Relatedly, groups are raising concerns about how new data driven processes may facilitate ‘reverse redlining’.
 This is when a particular group of people is targeted, as was done with sub-prime mortgages.
 Newman argues that big data was central to the subprime financial crash in 2007 as it played a key role in the manipulation of markets but also in the subprime mortgage industry.
 Online advertising and data collected about people online was used to direct and target them for sub-prime loans.
 In 2012 the American Department of Justice reached a settlement with the Wells Fargo Bank concerning allegations that it had ‘engaged in a pattern or practice of discrimination against qualified African-American and Hispanic borrowers in its mortgage lending from 2004 through 2009’ by pushing these borrowers into more costly sub-prime loans.
 In the settlement they agreed to provide $184 million in compensation.